Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 Modular regression allows for flexible combination of data sets in various missing data settings.
-In this part, we discuss a general scenario where we may have access to a mixture of pairwise observations $(X_i,Z_i)$ or $(Z_i,Y_i)$ and/or some tuples $(X_i,Z_i,Y_i)$.
-We will see that the decomposition of the regression task allows us to flexibly modify our methods in Sections~\ref{sec:lowd} and~\ref{sec:highd} according to the availability of data.
+In this part, we discuss a general scenario where we may have access to a collection of pairwise observations $(X_i,Z_i)$ or $(Z_i,Y_i)$ and/or some tuples $(X_i,Z_i,Y_i)$.

-The crucial fact we rely on is that \eqref{eq:C_default} only involves pairwise observations of $(X,Z)$ and $(Z,Y)$, and the same for learning $\mu_x(z)$ and $\mu_y(z)$.
-Thus, $\hat\theta_n^\mod$ is computable without any joint observation of $(X,Z,Y)$.
-We discuss this case in Section~\ref{subsec:pair}.
-When we do have access to a few $(X,Z,Y)$ observations along with observations of $(X,Z)$ and $(Z,Y)$, these can also be incorporated.
-We discuss this case in Section~\ref{subsec:missing_all}.
+While our work finds deep connections to the missing data literature (see Section~\ref{subsec:rel_work} for more discussion), a major distinction is that we mainly focus on linear models and their extensions.
+We leverage specific algorithmic structure (the product structure of expectation) and general independence patterns among variables, which differs from the missing data literature that usually draws upon independence between variables and the missing indicator.
+Furthermore, the modular algorithmic structure allows us to deal with various scenarios of data availability with a unified approach.